 It is necessary to schedule a rest period before matches, as players who just had a rough training will not perform well, or they can get injured.
 You have the option to select condition limit, where players will not train if their condition drops down the limit.

-- The biggest factor in team chemistry is the number of matches each player played during the current and the past season.
-If same eleven players started in 20 games, the team would get 10 points of chemistry, which is also the highest score from this factor.
-If none of them have played for the team before, chemistry score is 0.
+- The biggest factor in squad chemistry is the number of matches each player played during the current and the past season.
+If same eleven players started in 20 games, the squad would get 10 points of chemistry, which is also the highest score from this factor.
+If none of them have played for the squad before, chemistry score is 0.
 In order for this factor to give the highest score, 20 matches must have been played.
 If less than 20 matches have been played, the highest score of this factor is calculated by this formula: chemistry score = number of matches / 2.

 This is where you manage future prospects into your youth squad.
 Consider it a vital part of your club, as it will not only provide you with new players, it can also earn you money in the future.
 Your U19 staff members influence on their progression while they are at the academy.

 Each prospect will be on trial with your club for twelve weeks.
 During this period, you can either keep him on trial or release him from the club.
 After the twelfth week, you have the option to accept or decline the player into your youth squad for three more weeks, however, during this time he will not progress any further.
 The information you have about each new prospect is his skill level; it is the average of all his attributes.
 Every day, each prospect's skills will be evaluated.
 The progress of the past day is known to you.